Workspaces

 1. Click **Workspaces** in the left sidebar.

-2. Click **Create Workspace** when you need a new brand, client, project, or separate subscriber area.
+2. Click **Create Workspace** when you need a separate area for a new brand, client, project, or subscriber list.

 4. In the **Create Workspace** drawer, enter **Workspace Name**.
-Choose a name teammates will recognize quickly, such as the brand name, client name, publication name, or project name.
+Use a name teammates can recognize quickly, such as the brand name, client name, publication name, or project name.

-5. Upload a **Logo** if it will help teammates recognize the workspace.
+5. Upload a **Logo** if the image will help teammates recognize the workspace.

-6. Fill **Address**, **City**, and **Country** when those details are useful for billing, account records, or sender compliance.
+6. Fill **Address**, **City**, **State/Province**, **Zip/Postal Code**, and **Country** when you need those fields for billing, account records, or sender compliance.

 7. Choose the correct **Time Zone**.
-This affects scheduled sends and date-based behavior.
+Mailrith uses this time zone for scheduled sends and date-based behavior.

-8. Click **Save**, then switch into the new workspace before creating subscribers, forms, broadcasts, sequences, or automations.
+8. Click **Save**.
+Then switch into the new workspace before you create subscribers, forms, broadcasts, sequences, or automations.

-9. To edit later, click **Workspaces**, click the workspace row, update the same fields in **Edit Workspace**, and click **Save**.
+9. To edit the workspace later, click **Workspaces**, click the workspace row, update the same fields in **Edit Workspace**, and click **Save**.

-10. After creating a workspace, connect sending in [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) and invite collaborators through [Team Members](https://mailrith.com/docs/team-members.md) before a launch.
+10. After you create a workspace, connect sending in [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) and invite collaborators through [Team Members](https://mailrith.com/docs/team-members.md) before launch.

 Workspace details can include:

 - **Name:** the label shown in the workspace switcher, workspace directory, and related settings.
-A clear name prevents users from creating campaigns in the wrong place.
+A clear name helps users avoid creating campaigns in the wrong workspace.

-- **Workspace ID:** a stable identifier Mailrith uses to connect data to the correct workspace.
-Keep it handy when setting up integrations or checking which workspace a page belongs to.
+- **Workspace ID:** a stable identifier Mailrith uses to connect records to the correct workspace.
+Keep the identifier nearby when you set up integrations or check which workspace a page belongs to.

 - **Logo:** an optional image that helps people visually recognize the workspace.
-This is especially helpful for agencies or teams managing many client workspaces.
+The image is especially helpful for agencies or teams that manage many client workspaces.

 - **Timezone:** the time zone used for scheduled sends and date-based behavior.
-Set this before scheduling broadcasts or building automations that depend on dates or business hours.
+Set the time zone before you schedule broadcasts or build automations that depend on dates or business hours.

-After creating a workspace, complete the basics before inviting a large team: check the timezone, connect email delivery if the workspace will send campaigns, and create the first tags or custom fields if subscribers need a consistent structure from the start.
+After you create a workspace, complete the basics before you invite a large team: confirm the timezone is correct, connect email delivery if the workspace will send campaigns, and create the first tags or custom fields if subscribers need a consistent structure from the start.

-If a logo upload fails while creating or editing a workspace, the workspace itself can still be used.
-Retry the logo later with a smaller image, a common file type, and a simple square crop.
+If a logo upload fails while you create or edit a workspace, you can still use the workspace.
+Retry the logo upload later with a smaller image, a common file type, and a simple square crop.

 ## Switching Between Workspaces

 Use the workspace switcher in the sidebar to choose the active workspace.
 The active workspace controls what every feature page shows.
-Subscribers, forms, broadcasts, sequences, automations, tags, segments, and settings all update when the workspace changes.
+Subscribers, forms, broadcasts, sequences, automations, tags, segments, and settings all update when you change workspaces.

 1. Find the workspace name shown in the left sidebar.